 - South Africa

 The visa itself is Georgia’s standard 365 day visa on arrival that allows you to live and work without restriction in Georgia.
-This is not a new visa, it’s one of the most flexible tourist visas in the world and Georgia has been offering this to foreign visitors for years.
+This is not a new visa, it’s one of the most flexible tourist visas in the world, and Georgia has been offering this to foreign visitors for years.

 Who Can Apply / What Are The Requirements?

-Remote workers including employees, freelancers and entrepreneurs.
+Remote workers including employees, freelancers, and entrepreneurs.

 The following requirements are explained within the new legislation Order №1-1 / 334 by the Minister of Economy and Sustainable Development of Georgia:

-- Remote workers need to prove $2,000 USD equivalent per month income by uploading their past 12-months of bank statement or contracts showing future income.
+- Remote workers need to prove $2,000 USD equivalent per month income by uploading their past 12-months of bank statements or contracts showing future income.
 It has also been proven multiple times that showing you have >$24,000 USD (or equivalent in any currency) in savings will be sufficient.
 Essentially, anyone showing means that total around this sum, seems to have been accepted.